rriley/qu-thesis/README.md

 Support
 -------
-If you find errors in this template, such as it not properly conforming to the standards, please report them using the issue tracker at [Github](https://github.com/rriley/qu-thesis).
-The issue tracker makes it easy for me to track current problems and implement solutions.

-If your department has additional requirements that this template doesn't handle, feel free to open an issue and I'll see if I can add the requested feature.
+I have left Qatar University and am no longer employed there.
+With that change, I am also no longer providing support for this template.
+I am leaving it here for students who may wish to use it, but I won't be updating it myself to match any changes QU may make to the thesis format.
+However, if someone else wants to take it over, please do.
+You can fork this repository and let me know.
+I'll update this README to point to you.
+Until that happens, I'll also accept patches from students that update the template to meet newer requirements.

-Sadly, I am not available to provide general Latex support, I simply don't have time.
+Sadly, I am also not available to provide general Latex support, I simply don't have time.
 If you need help learning or using Latex, there are many tutorials online that can help.
 You can also try your advisor or fellow grad students.